 How to make this Homemade Salisbury Steak Recipe

-The hardest part of this recipe is the time it takes to make it.
-However, I purposely made this recipe a big one so you will be able to enjoy the leftovers days later!
-(And you’re going to want leftovers.)
-Just be sure to use a large, deep skillet, like this cast iron one, so you have enough room for all that gravy!
+This recipe’s biggest challenge is the time it takes to make.
+However, I purposely made this a big recipe so you’ll be able to enjoy leftovers days later!
+Use a large, deep skillet, like this cast iron one, to have enough room for all that gravy!

-Combine the ground beef with the onion, eggs, bread crumbs, Worcestershire, milk, salt and pepper.
+Combine ground beef, onion, eggs, bread crumbs, Worcestershire, milk, salt, and pepper.
 Divide mixture into portions and form into oval patties.
 I made 8 patties.